Live in Nevada Updated May 2026

 What makes Nevada sports betting unique?

-Nevada is the birthplace of legal US sports betting — it had a monopoly from 1949 until 2018 when PASPA fell.
+Nevada is the birthplace of legal US sports betting; it had a monopoly from 1949 until 2018 when PASPA fell.
 It was also the first state with mobile betting (2010).
-The combination of deep history, 200+ retail books concentrated on the Las Vegas Strip, world-class venues like Circa and Westgate SuperBook, low 6.75% tax rate, and the unique in-person registration rule make Nevada unlike any other market in the country.
+The combination of deep history, 200+ retail books concentrated on the Las Vegas Strip, top-tier venues like Circa and Westgate SuperBook, low 6.75% tax rate, and the unique in-person registration rule make Nevada unlike any other market in the country.